Profiler

 ## Generate a new profile

-To create a new profile for a table:
+To generate a profile for a table:

 1. Open the table asset in the Catalog.